 Sales teams at HubSpot and our customers have used templates to create proposals, accelerating the way they transact and close deals.
 Here are several of the most popular proposal templates our customers use, as well as a couple of templates we created for you right here at HubSpot.

-For all your general marketing clients, this template provides a loose outline of what to include in a final proposal including an executive summary, situation analysis, proposed marketing strategy, goals, implementation plan, costs, and conditions.
+When you have a marketing prospect that's about to close, this template provides a loose outline of what to include in a final proposal including: